 This website began in the 1990’s as a short broadcast after the radio program called the Hour of Mercy produced in Houma, Louisiana that aired on Radio Maria in Alexandria, Louisiana during the mid-1990’s.
 Something was needed to fill in remaining time before upcoming station breaks.
-What was needed was a certain number of events to fill in a certain amount of time after each program.
+We used varying numbers of events to fill in a certain amounts of time after each program.
 As the Hour of Mercy program came to an end, it was obvious there was a continuing need to inform Catholics about events in their particular home areas that were multi-parished in nature.
 It had been discovered that many times Catholics did not find out about unique and interesting events in their own home areas until after it had happened.
-A blog then commenced to attempt to meet that specific information need.
+A blog was then commenced to attempt to meet that specific informational need.
 In 2014 it became obvious that a blog no longer met the expanding needs of these unusual and rapidly developing times in our faith walk.
 Catholics across South Louisiana wanted to network not only in regard to upcoming events but over matters of faith.
 Since “Time is of the Essence” in these matters, the Spiritual Bulletin Board of Louisiana became a full website that could be accessed 24/7 in 2014.